Kris Bryant

 Kristopher Lee Bryant (born January 4, 1992), nicknamed "KB", is an American professional baseball third baseman, outfielder, and designated hitter for the Colorado Rockies of Major League Baseball (MLB).
 He has previously played in MLB for the Chicago Cubs and San Francisco Giants.

 Bryant attended the University of San Diego, where he played college baseball for the Toreros.
-He was named an All-American in 2012 and 2013, and won the Dick Howser Trophy and Golden Spikes Award in 2013.
+He was named an All-American in 2012 and 2013 and won the Dick Howser Trophy and Golden Spikes Award in 2013.
 The Cubs selected him with the second overall pick in the 2013 MLB draft, and he quickly became one of the top prospects, winning the USA Today Minor League Player of the Year Award and Baseball America Minor League Player of the Year Award in 2014.

 Bryant made his major league debut in 2015.
 He was named an MLB All-Star and won the National League's (NL) Rookie of the Year Award.
-He was again named an All-Star in 2016, won a World Series championship with the Cubs, and was named the NL's Most Valuable Player.
-The Cubs traded him to the Giants in 2021, and he then signed a seven-year contract with the Rockies prior to the 2022 season.
+He was again named an All-Star in 2016, won a World Series championship with the Cubs, and won the NL Most Valuable Player Award.
+He was named an All-Star again in 2019 and 2021.
+The Cubs traded him to the Giants in 2021, and after that season he signed a seven-year contract with the Rockies.

 Early life

-Bryant attended Bonanza High School in the Las Vegas Valley.
-Playing baseball for the school's varsity team all four years, he recorded a .418 batting average, a .958 slugging percentage (SLG), 103 hits, and 47 career home runs.
+Kristopher Lee Bryant was born on January 4, 1992, in Las Vegas, Nevada.
+Bryant attended Bonanza High School in Las Vegas, Nevada.
+Playing baseball for the school's varsity team all four years, he had a .418 batting average, .958 slugging percentage (SLG), 103 hits, and 47 home runs.
 He also played American Legion Baseball.
 USA Today named him to their All-USA baseball first-team in 2010.
-The Toronto Blue Jays selected Bryant in the 18th round of the 2010 Major League Baseball draft.
-He did not sign, and enrolled at the University of San Diego, to play college baseball for the San Diego Toreros baseball team.
+The Toronto Blue Jays selected Bryant in the 18th round of the 2010 Major League Baseball draft, but he did not sign.